 I do find some value in LinkedIn, just not that often.
 One thing I find are great headlines.
 While writing this post I came across GIS needs to be more like iTunes, which I think is a great title.
 I'll let you decide if it's a great article.
 A few weeks back I ran across Google has purchased Esri by Duane Wilkins.
 I wondered if it would "break out" on other networks, but don't believe it did.
 It has since been removed from LinkedIn.
 That was interesting!

 I did get this message which showed that some headhunters are using LinkedIn.
-I was disappointed the author did not know how the spell the name of the client.
+I was disappointed the author did not know how to capitalize the name of the client.

 My client, ESRI, seeks a highly motivated Editorial Director/Publishing Manager experienced in technical, academic, or scholarly book publishing to lead its team of 15.And, I do get updates on when people change jobs or retire.
 I'm seeing many people I considered my mentors retiring.
 This morning I saw that Lew Nelson is retiring from Esri.
-That makes me reminisce and reminds me of how much I loved being an industry manager at that company.
-Still, it's information I do want to know.
+That makes me reminisce and reminds me of how much I enjoyed working with industry managers at that company.

 LinkedIn has spam.
 Consider this message from someone with whom I share a group membership.
-Neither LinkedIn or the person who sent it will tell me which group, so I can report it to the group owner.
+I can't say which group, so I have no way to report it as spam.

 I work with mosaicHUB, an online marketplace where businesses help businesses.
 We do this by making it easy for you to find quality service providers such as web developers, marketing experts, lawyers, and more, that will take your business from good to great.
 You can post a project to quickly get matched with a vetted service provider, search our directory to compare experts, and even ask an expert your pressing business questions in our Q&A.I understand some groups on LinkedIn are on topic and valuable.
 That's not true of the groups I've joined or read.
 Part of the problem (as I noted here) is that that material, which might considered a "promotion," is posted as "discussion."
 Again, from what I understand, groups that are active and on topic have moderators who move the promotion stuff to the promotion tab to keep the "discussion" tabs filled with discussions!
 I do not see that in any of the geospatial groups, yet.